choojun/sas/README.md

-### Practical 12: Tackling Problems with SAS Programming
+### Practical 12: Tackling Problems with Data Storytelling and SAS

 [P12a1.sas](https://github.com/choojun/sas/blob/main/P12a1.sas) How to resolve knapsack problem with genetic algorithm